Hills: Cullaloe Hills (219m), Pilkham Hills (194m), Templehall Hill (167m).

 Alternative Access

 Access is also possible from the Crossgates to Aberdour road at NT 173 864.
 From here a there is a path through the woods alongside the disused Goathill Quarry, that meets the forest track at Cullaloe Temple.
+However, fallen trees in February 2025 need to be negotiated at the start of the path.

 Route Map of Cullaloe Hills area

-Cullaloe Hills route map
+Cullaloe Tower and Cullaloe Temple walking route map

 Pilkham Hills